A new Cunard liner

-In 2007 QE2 and QM2 made a historic rendezvous in Sydney, Australia.
-This occasion took event coordinators by surprise with hundreds of thousands of Sydneysiders turning out to witness the two ships pass.
-The city came to a complete stand-still with some workers taking hours to get home.
+In early 2007 QE2 and QM2 made a historic rendezvous in Sydney, Australia.
+This occasion took the city by surprise with an estimated crowd of close to 1 million turning out to witness the two ships together.
 2007 also marked the 40th anniversary of QE2’s launch.
-A round-Britain celebratory cruise was organised to commemorate the ship’s historic life.
-Sadly, this celebratory year was marred by the news that QE2 was to be retired.
+A round Britain celebratory cruise commemorated the ship’s historic service-life.

+However in June 2007, to the surprise of many, Cunard announced that QE2 was to be retired.
 For US$100 million, the most famous Ocean Liner of all time, had been sold.
-Her final destination was planned to be The Palm Jumeirah Islands, in Dubai.
-Here it was expected she would form the ‘jewel in the crown’ of the islands, to be docked at a Marina and used as a international hotel and retail destination.
+Her final destination was planned to be The Palm Jumeirah Islands, in Dubai, where it was expected she would be docked at a Marina and used as a international hotel and retail destination.

-This sad news not withstanding, QE2 sailed on, enjoying a celebratory final season.
-Her 2008 world cruise begun in January 2008 where she was joined by Queen Victoria on a tandem Atlantic crossing.
+QE2 enjoyed a magnificent final season with Cunard.
+Her 2008 world cruise begun in January where she was joined by Queen Victoria on a tandem Atlantic crossing.
 The two liners met again in Fort Lauderdale and Sydney before all three Cunard Queens met for the final time in Southampton in April, 2008.